 Benefits: Unlike the FSA, any unused amount in your HSA rolls over from year to year, along with any interest you earned on the account.
 Also, unlike the HRA (below), you own the account, not your employer so you can take your account with you if you change jobs.

 Warnings: Money in your HSA can be used for non-medical expenses, but you must pay income tax on the amount used, and if you are under age 65 you will pay a penalty, as well.

 With an HRA, your employer reimburses you for certain medical expenses up to a maximum amount for the year.
 Your employer may offer an HRA with other health savings plans, such as FSAs.

 Requirements: Only employers can offer HRAs.
 If you're self-employed, you're not eligible.
 You are only eligible for an HRA if you are enrolled in a group health plan that is offered by your employer or former employer, in the case of a retiree.

-Amount you can save a year: There is no maximum limit on how much your employer can set aside.
+Amount you can save a year: In 2020, for the first time, there is a maximum limit of $1,800 that your employer can set aside.